rafaelha/vscode-flamegraph/docs/macos-setup.md

 Replace `username` with your actual username and `/path/to/py-spy` with the path to the `py-spy` executable.
 This will allow you to run `sudo py-spy` without being prompted for a password.

+### Steps to Configure Sudo on Linux

+TODO: Add steps for Linux (should be similar to above).
+Likely you can run the command `sudo visudo` and add the same entry as above.

 ### Security Note